CityOfZion/standards/nodes.md

 All passwords should be considered strong (use this [lastpass solution](https://lastpass.com/generatepassword.php)).

 ## SSH authentication keys
 Restricting SSH login to public keys make it as good as the keys protection, se we require the use of a physical OpenPGP SmartCard for SSH authentication.
-We recomend Yubikey 4.
+We recommend Yubikey 4.
-For more about the habilities onf PGP on Yubikey refer to [official documentation](https://developers.yubico.com/PGP/).
+For more about the abilities of PGP on Yubikey refer to [official documentation](https://developers.yubico.com/PGP/).

  - Full [Windows guide](https://developers.yubico.com/PGP/SSH_authentication/Windows.html)
  - Full [Linux/MacOS](https://github.com/drduh/YubiKey-Guide)

 Change the defaults Admin PIN from `12345678` and PIN from `123456` to secure memorized combinations.

-After add to your key to the SmartCard enabled authentication agent, gpg-agent comes bundled in gpg2 - we recomend that.
+After add to your key to the SmartCard enabled authentication agent, gpg-agent comes bundled in gpg2 - we recommend that.

 ## Service provider specific configuration: